red-sayed/2layerDiffieHellman/README.md

 ----------
 ```

-So, as you can see, that looks like a doubled _DiffieHellman_, and yeah, it is, but, first of all, our _Base Num_ is hidden now, secondly, this _DH_ is ~x2 more secure(check out standards and tests), and, thirdly, we spend _reasonable time_ to get well secured.
+So, as you can see, that looks like a doubled _DiffieHellman_, and yeah, it is, but, first of all, our _Base Num_ is hidden now, secondly, this _DH_ edition is more secure(check out standards and tests), and, thirdly, we spend _reasonable time_ to get well secured.
 In fact, there are some _difficulcy modes_ in this library, which gives it an _ability_ to it to be rather _wide-usable_.

 ## Math behind it